 On the opposite side, phishing strategy also counts on our fears, such as loss – notice that text in this email threatens you with consequences if you do not act – in this case, they use the word Suspension (capitalized, too – implying importance).
 It also gives you a short deadline for your action (48 hours).
 The other one triggers “they have the wrong email address!” fear, and expects you to jump in on the action to correct an erroneous record.

 There may be various things that can happen if you click on that link, but most commonly, it could lead to 2 things: a) identity theft or b) malicious act of damage.

 Even with my super anti-virus protection, I did not want to click on the links to find out.
 So, we’ll discuss this one in theory.

-The most simple advice – slow down.
-Don’t just glance over logos and assume it must be legitimate.
+The most simple piece of advice – slow down.
+Don’t just glance over logos and assume they must be legitimate.
 Pay attention to little details.

 Use common sense.
 Credible organizations do not send emails of this kind.
 If there is an issue with your account – if you have any – they will still send you a good old “snail mail” – an actual letter.
 When in doubt – delete the email, and go directly to the institution’s website – in this case, I would open my browser, and in the browser window, I will go directly to the source – in this example, to https://fedex.com – or better yet, use the official phone number and call the organization directly to speak with an authorized representative about your account.